TehShrike/joshduff.com/content/2016-07-writing-sql.md

 It's not hopeless - you can achieve an easy-to-work-with schema - as long as your team is on board, and when working in an area of the schema, leaves things better than they found them.

 This is something I'm still working on!
-I got super-excited to learn more after Neal Ford recommended [Refactoring Databases: Evolutionary Database Design](https://www.amazon.com/gp/product/0321774515/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321774515&linkCode=as2&tag=josduf-20&linkId=5983034458d49f14545009fbc8d5b31f) in a talk at UberConf.
+I got super-excited to learn more after listening to Neal Ford's *Continuous Delivery: Infrastructure and Data* talk at Uberconf, and am following his recommendation to read [Refactoring Databases: Evolutionary Database Design](https://www.amazon.com/gp/product/0321774515/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321774515&linkCode=as2&tag=josduf-20&linkId=5983034458d49f14545009fbc8d5b31f).

 # In conclusion